 The MetLife Foundation Journalists in Aging Fellows Program

-The 2013 application deadline is July 1.
+The 2013 application deadline has passed.

 The Gerontological Society of America (GSA) and New America Media (NAM) are welcoming applications — from journalists who cover issues in aging and/or who work for ethnic media outlets serving U.S. communities — for the fourth year of a joint fellowship program underwritten by the MetLife Foundation.
 Stories resulting from the last three years are available on GSA's website.
 Once again, the John A. Hartford Foundation also is supporting one John A. Hartford/MetLife Foundation Journalism in Aging & Health Fellow, who will report on topics specifically related to the health and health care of older Americans.